-Now that you are interested in purchasing a home of your own, it is also a good time to review your credit report, checking closely for correctness.
+Now that you are interested in purchasing a home of your own, it is also a good time to review your credit score via your credit report, checking it closely for correctness.
 If you are married, you and your spouse will have separate credit files that contain much of the same information.

-It is important to have a good credit rating because your home mortgage lender will decide whether or not to approve your loan application primarily based on your credit rating.
-If you have not borrowed and repaid money, you will not have a credit history rating.
+A mortgage lender’s decision to approve a loan application is primarily based on credit, so it’s important to have a good credit rating.
+If you have not borrowed and repaid money, you will not have a credit history rating at all.

 You may be able to show your ability to make timely payments using nontraditional credit references like rent, utilities, childcare, child support and other large recurring payments to show the lender that you make your payments on time.

-Avoid surprises!
 Errors on credit reports are not uncommon and they can be corrected by contacting the creditor.
-You can save time by reviewing your report for accuracy before you apply for a home loan.
+You can save time by reviewing your credit report for accuracy before you apply for a mortgage loan.

 If you have a poor credit history, consider contacting our favorite credit repair company CreditSecurityGroup.com.
 No one can unconditionally guarantee to clean up your credit and that you will qualify for a loan.